1jour1vin

 Eye

-Attractive, clear, and bright color
+A lovely, clear, and brilliant color

 Nose

-Structured and rich with great elegance
+Well-structured and rich, with great elegance

 Serve